griffio/griffio.github.io/_posts/2024-11-10-The-False-Promise-of-Post-Pandemic-Era-Remote-Work.md

 - Companies compete to show who can be "most present"
 - Workers are pressured to demonstrate commitment through attendance rather than output
 - Real innovation in work practices is sacrificed for performative collaboration
-- The same organizations demanding returns often rely on global supply chains with questionable labor practices

 ## The Failure Default